Feature Tour

 Pydantic Validation

 Pydantic models integrate directly with Responder’s routing.
-Set request_model to validate incoming data and response_model to control the shape of outgoing data:
+Add a required Pydantic-typed body parameter to validate incoming data and set response_model to control the shape of outgoing data:

 from pydantic import BaseModel